ryman1/keeweb-wiki/Plugins.md

 ## Locales

-Basically you don't want to create a locale, unless you have a reason.
+Basically you don't want to create a locale, unless you have a reason to do it.
 All locales are managed at [OneSky](http://keeweb.oneskyapp.com/) and uploaded to [plugins.keeweb.info](https://plugins.keeweb.info/).
 But if you need something special, you can create it, of course.

 ## JS API